hbz/oerworldmap/public/pages/About.md

-# Vision & Goals
+# The Vision

-The OER World Map shares information on behalf of the worldwide OER community, using local knowledge to describe the OER ecosystem.
-Built with cutting edge linked open data technology, OER World Map collects and visualizes information about actors, activities and resources from the field of OER.
-Our goal is to provide the most complete and comprehensive picture of the global OER movement and to develop a global network of partners and volunteers to guarantee ongoing data curation.

-## The OER World Map is
-- a tool to collect and store data by, about and for the OER community
-- a set of tools to visualize the data
-- open to contribution by individuals and institutions
-- built on state of the art linked open data technology
-- aiming at maximum openness, connectivity and reusability
-- owned and driven by the OER community.

-## The OER World Map can be used
-- to find and contact OER experts
+For more than a decade the creation and use of Open Educational Resources (OER) has been increasing around the globe.
+The OER World Map collects and visualizes data on the growing number of actors and activities in the field of open education worldwide.
+The goal is to accelerate  the evolution of the global OER ecosystem by providing a comprehensive and responsive picture of the OER movement.
+The information provided can be used for a wide range of purposes, including:

+- connecting actors with each other facilitating co-operation and sharing of resources and knowledge
-- to find OER services in order to use them for learning
+- providing qualified lists of repositories and other OER services to help teachers and learners find educational resources relevant to them
-- to find OER services in order to develop technical infrastructure like search engines
-- to connect institutions and foster inter institutional cooperation
-- in many other ways.

----

-# Institutions
+- supporting policy makers in taking and defending strategic decisions by providing meaningful statistics and overviews of the open education movement and its associated impacts

+The OER World Map is intended to provide the information needed to support the self-organization processes of the OER movement.
+In addition to mapping relevant organisations, projects, people and services, the platform provides social networking, allows the identification of OER collections, and supports decision making.
+Taken together, the OER World Map can be seen as a kind of ‘operations room’ for the open education community.

-OER World Map is built by [hbz](http://www.hbz-nrw.de) and [graphthinking GmbH](http://www.graphthinking.com) in association with [The Open University (UK)](http://www.open.ac.uk/) with funding from [The William and Flora Hewlett Foundation](http://www.hewlett.org/).
+The OER World Map is being built by [hbz](http://www.hbz-nrw.de) and [graphthinking GmbH](http://www.graphthinking.com) in association with [The Open University (UK)](http://www.open.ac.uk/) funded by [The William and Flora Hewlett Foundation](http://www.hewlett.org/).
+But it belongs to the global OER community.
+With input and intelligence from local sources and a global network of partners and volunteers, the OER World Map will be built and updated – a resource for all.

 ![hbz](/assets/images/image06.gif) ![graphthinkingGmbH](/assets/images/image10.png) ![The Open University](/assets/images/image07.png) ![The William and Flora Hewlett Foundation](/assets/images/image04.jpg)